xuankimtran/docs-1/pages/katalon-testcloud/usage-quota-guide.md

 Katalon TestCloud has three key metrics:

 * **Number of sessions**: The maximum number of parallel test sessions.
-* **Testing minutes**: The remaining time, calculated in minutes, to execute tests.
-Testing minutes are counted from the start to the end of a test session (including the delay time).
+* **Testing minutes**: The available time, calculated in minutes, to execute tests.
+Spent testing minutes are counted from the start to the end of a test session (including the delays set after each test execution, if any).
 * **Expiry date**: The determined date when your TestCloud plan ends.

 ## Usage quota